Slovaks poised to oust ruling Smer party in election clouded by graft

 OLANO's support surged after Matovic filmed a video outside a former Smer finance minister's villa in France last month and called for the property to be confiscated.
 Matovic, 46, told Reuters last week he wanted to be a conciliatory voice toward the EU within Visegrad.

 The former owner of regional newspapers, a lawmaker since 2010, calls himself a social conservative and economic liberal.
-In the European Parliament, OLANO is aligned with the centre-right European People's Party.
+In the European Parliament, OLANO is aligned with the center-right European People's Party.

 Smer was seen scoring its worst result since 2002, although it might still end up as the biggest party.
 Its nationalist and Hungarian minority allies faced the threat of dropping out of parliament.
 It might try to retain power by securing support from the far-right People's Party, but political analysts said that option looked increasingly unlikely.